aszymik/VAP-SIRS-model/README.md

 # Epidemic modelling using extended VAP-SIRS model

-The project is a streamlit application that allows modeling of epidemics taking into account vaccinated and more susceptible people, with different parameter values.
+The project is a streamlit application that allows modeling of epidemics taking into account vaccinated and more susceptible people, using different parameter values.

 ![App interface](images/app_screen.png)